 There are many different kinds of unconscious biases but they all have one thing in common: they are not based on the person themselves, but on factors outside of them; a group they belong to, their cultural or geographical background, rumours we have heard about them, or smaller things like their name, age or gender.

 From the hiring process to customer interactions, unconscious biases can influence many things in Customer Service.
 They can cause you to treat one customer differently than another, being more empathic towards one and annoyed towards the other.
-This can very quickly result in a loss of customers.
+This can very quickly result in decreased customer retention.

 It is important to keep these standards in mind and to carefully apply them to each and every customer, so they feel valued and do not suffer judgement driven by unconscious biases and stereotypes.